 Federal law prohibits Frank Phillips College from making pre-admissions inquiries about disabilities.
 Information regarding disabilities, voluntarily given or inadvertently received, will not adversely affect any admissions decision.
-If a student requires special services because of disability, the student should notify the Office of Educational Services.
+If a student requires special services because of disability, the student should notify the 504/ADA Coordinator who will assist the student in communicating the services and ensuring that the student's needs are adequately met..